-A TEAR bedews my Delia's eye

-To think you playful kid must die;

-From crystal spring and flowery mead,

-Must, in his prime of life, recede.
+A TEAR bedews my Delia's eye To think yon playful kid must die; From crystal spring and flowery mead, Must, in his prime of life, recede.

 Erewhile, in sportive circles, round She saw him wheel, and frisk, and bound; From rock to rock pursue his way, And on the fearful margin play.
-Pleased on his various freaks to dwell,

-She saw him climb my rustic cell;

-Thence eye my lawns with verdure bright,

-And seem all ravished at the sight.